erikd/ghc-llvm-next/Readme.md

 ## Why

-GHC has a LLVM backend and uses the LLVM tools `llc` and `opt`.
-For some architectures (Arm and AArch64/Arm64/Armv8-a) the LLVM backend is the primary backend.
+GHC has an LLVM backend and for some architectures (Arm and AArch64/Arm64/Armv8-a) the LLVM backend is the primary backend.
+The GHC developers therefore have a keen interest in tracking between-release changes in LLVM.

-To interoperate with the LVM backend, GHC generates the text version (there is also a binary format) which seems to change from release to release.
-Obviously, waiting for the actual LLVM release to update GHC is non-optimal so I (Erik de Castro Lopo) decided to set up this project to allow all GHC developers to keep an eye on upstream LLVM developments that may affect GHC.
+GHC use of LLVM is made somewhat more complicated by the fact that GHC generates the text version (there is also a binary format) of LLVM Intermediate Representation (IR) language which it then passes through the LLVM `llc` and `opt` tools to generate native assembler.

+Unfortunately, the LLVM developers do not guaranteed that the IR language will remain unchanged across major released.
+It should also be obvious that the GHC developers should not wait for the actual release of a new LLVM version before testing it.
+This project has therefore been set up to make test the development version of GHC against the development version of LLVM.

 ## How to use it

-Currently this only builds on Linux (patches accepted to fi that).
+Currently this only builds on Linux (patches accepted to fix that).
 You will also need the following tool which should be available in most Linux distros:

 * ghc (a version that can build git HEAD, currently 7.8)
+* The standard build tools needed to build ghc.
-* gcc and g++ to build LLVM
+* gcc/g++ or clang/clang++ to build LLVM
-* GNU make
 * quilt
 * git